Skip to main content

 Lifecycle

-1. Create: Define your query, cadence, and optional webhook and metadata.
+1. Create: Define type, frequency, processor, settings, and optional webhook and metadata.

-3. Delete: Delete a monitor and stop future executions.
+3. Cancel: Cancel a monitor to stop future executions.

 Next Steps